Chainiran/Smart-Timetable/README.md

 ### 1. Database Setup

-1.  **Connect to your database server**: Open your preferred SQL client (e.g., DBeaver, phpMyAdmin, or the command-line client).
+1.  **Connect to your MariaDB v10+ server**: Open your preferred SQL client (e.g., DBeaver, phpMyAdmin, or the command-line client).
 2.  **Create and use the database**: Run the following SQL command.

     ```sql